New York Targeted Adoption Provider New Hope Family Services for Its Religious Beliefs

 New Hope’s decision to care for children according to its faith was too much for the OCFS.
 Despite its previous favorable review of New Hope, the agency issued the adoption provider an ultimatum: violate its religious beliefs or close its adoption services.
 The OCFS took this position even though New Hope receives no public funding.

-While a district court ruled against New Hope, dismissing its case, the U.S. Court of Appeals for the 2nd Circuit issued an emergency order allowing New Hope to keep its doors open.
+While a district court ruled against New Hope, dismissing its case, the U.S. Court of Appeals for the 2nd Circuit issued an emergency order allowing the ministry to keep its doors open.

 The 2nd Circuit then ruled in favor of the adoption provider, and the district court later issued a temporary ruling (a "temporary injunction") that New York could not revoke New Hope’s authorization to place children for adoption while the lawsuit against the state proceeded.

-In the meantime, however, the state has responded by attacking New Hope from another side.
+In the meantime, however, the state responded by attacking New Hope from another side.

 New Hope Family Services v.
 James

-Even though both the district court and the 2nd Circuit had already found that the state violates New Hope’s First Amendment rights by attempting to force it to place children in a manner inconsistent with its religious beliefs, state officials targeted the adoption provider once more.
+Even though both the district court and the 2nd Circuit had already found that the state had likely violated New Hope’s First Amendment rights by attempting to force it to place children in a manner inconsistent with its religious beliefs, state officials still targeted the adoption provider once more.

 Faith-based adoption providers should not be punished for their religious beliefs.
 And children should not be deprived of forever homes because government bureaucrats disfavor religious organizations that believe children benefit from having a married mom and dad.